LevelUpMarketers/trying-to-adult-rva-2025/docs/EventCheckInAdmin.md

 update each record via AJAX.
 Attendance status writes back to the `tta_attendees` table and the interface updates instantly without a full refresh.

+On screens 1199px wide or narrower, the events table converts into stacked cards for easier mobile use.
+Each event row becomes a full-width block with labels for its fields, and tapping the block reveals the attendee list just like on desktop.

 ### Table details

 - Attendees who cancelled or requested a refund no longer appear in the list so